iisacc-Justmoong/Vincent/docs/app_structure.md

 - Extends `Controls.Page` to host the main drawing surface.
 - Maintains the user-facing state (`brushColor`, `brushSize`, `toolMode`, and color `palette`).
+- Computes the default palette by calling `PaletteUtils.buildDefaultPalette` instead of running JavaScript sorting logic.
 - Emits `pageReady` when the component loads to let `Main.qml` grab a pointer.
 - Provides imperative helpers (`newCanvas`, `clearCanvas`, `saveCanvasAs`, `openImage`, `adjustBrush`) that wrap the lower-level `DrawingSurface` API.
 - Instantiates the `CanvasToolBar` as the page header and wires its signals back into the page state.